 Taverna Season Gets Better

 In August, every taverna in Lefkada Town is packed.
-In September, the same restaurants have tables available at 8 PM on a Saturday.
-And the food — Greek island taverna food at its best — is still peak season quality because the ingredients are at their ripest.
+In September, the same restaurants have tables free at 8 PM on a Saturday.
+And the food — Greek island taverna cooking at its best — stays peak-season quality, because the ingredients are at their ripest.

-In Nidri, eat at Barrel on the harbor.
-The moussaka is €9 and genuinely excellent.
-In Vassiliki, Sapfo has the best fresh fish priced by the kilo — expect €35-50 for two with wine.
+In Nidri, eat at Barrel on the harbor, where the moussaka is €9 and genuinely excellent.
+In Vassiliki, Sapfo serves the best fresh fish priced by the kilo — expect €35-50 for two with wine.

-The evening volta (stroll) along the Lefkada Town marina is a local tradition.
-September evenings are warm enough for a t-shirt but cool enough that the walk is pleasant, not sweaty.
-Grab a gelato from one of the shops on Mela Street (the pedestrian shopping street) and join the flow.
+The evening volta (stroll) along the Lefkada Town marina is a local tradition worth joining.
+September evenings run warm enough for a t-shirt but cool enough that the walk stays pleasant, not sweaty.
+Grab a gelato from one of the shops on Mela Street (the pedestrian shopping street) and fall into the flow.

 The Waterfalls Actually Have Water

 The Nidri Waterfalls, a 20-minute walk through olive groves from Nidri village, tend to dry up by late August.
-But September — especially if there's been any late-summer rain — keeps them flowing.
+September — especially after any late-summer rain — keeps them flowing.
 The pool at the base is swimmable (cold, about 18°C) and refreshing after the walk.

 Free entry.
 Pack water shoes for the rocky pool bottom.
 Allow 1.5 hours for the round trip including swimming time.
 It's not Niagara, but standing in a cool waterfall pool after a morning on a hot beach is a particular kind of joy.